ingeniousambivert/Feathers-React-Starter/README.md

 ### Why this stack

-- [**React**](https://www.reactjs.org) is a library for building composable user interfaces.
-It encourages the creation of reusable UI components which present data that changes over time.
+- [**React**](https://www.reactjs.org) is a declarative, efficient, and flexible JavaScript library for building user interfaces.
+It lets you compose complex UIs from small and isolated pieces of code called “components”.
 [Read More](https://codetoart.com/blog/why-reactjs-reason-to-choose-for-your-next-project)

 - [**Ant Design**](https://ant.design) is a React UI library that has a plethora of easy-to-use components that are useful for building elegant user interfaces.
 [Read More](https://hackernoon.com/interesting-javascript-libraries-born-in-china-d50d1bb81355)